forrest79/phpgsql/docs/db.md

 dump($count); // (integer) 5
 ```

-There is also a possibility to seek in the result - so you can skip some rows or return back to previous rows:
+There is also a possibility to seek in the result - so you can skip some rows or return to previous rows:

 ```php
 $result = $connection->query('SELECT id, nick, active FROM users ORDER BY nick');